 Road incidents that involve even the mere possibility of a self-driving vehicle hitting a pedestrian scare away consumers.
 Recent tragic events like an Uber car killing a woman have motivated OEMs to search for new means to ensure safety.

-VR simulation saves lives
+VR simulation saves lives and leads to security in automotive

 According to annual global road crash statistics, on average 3,287 people die per day in road crashes.
 Sadly, autonomous vehicles tested on the roads have contributed to these statistics.
 The good news, though, is that there’s another way to test self-driving vehicles without endangering people in or around them.